JDLeongomez/JDL_website/content/en/authors/marce-morales/_index.md

 ---
 # Display name
-title: Ana Sofía Reyes
+title: Yeimi Marcela Morales Galarcio

 # Weight
-weight: 20261
+weight: 20262

 # Username (this should match the folder name)
 authors:
-- ana-reyes
+- marce-morales

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Psychology | Research supervision 2025-2026
+role: BSc Psychology | Research supervision from 2026

 # Organizations/Affiliations
 organizations: